 Currently, launches are carried out by R7 family launch vehicles - "Soyuz", as well as "Protons", which are almost not used, and "Angara", which, as Borisov correctly said, is "also not a young development".
 In addition, it is mainly used "for launching military satellites".

 The park of launch vehicles is planned to be updated by 2028-2029.
-RCC "Progress" is already actively working on a promising reusable carrier "Amur-SPG" with a multi-engine power plant.
+RCC Progress is already actively working on the promising reusable carrier "Amur-SPG" with a multi-engine power plant.
 For it, as is known, an experimental oxygen-methane engine RD-0177 is being developed at the Voronezh KBKhA.
 The 100-ton thrust engine is planned to be fully completed by the end of 2025.
 Liquefied natural gas methane was chosen as fuel due to its efficiency and minimal soot formation.

-Special Order of the Ministry of Defense
+Special Order from the Ministry of Defense

 This is an absolutely innovative ultra-light reusable carrier, which also runs on liquefied natural gas.
 It will ensure the profitability of launch services.
 TsNIIMash has "quite serious hopes" for this development.